 What is an ILUA

-“ILUA” is an acronym for Indigenous Land Use Agreement.
-An ILUA is a special kind of agreement created by the Native Title Act.
+‘ILUA' is an acronym for Indigenous Land Use Agreement.
+An ILUA is a special kind of agreement created by the Native Title Act 1993 (Cth) (NTA).

-The Native Title Act provides for three types of ILUA.
+The NTA provides for three types of ILUA.
 Those are:

 Body corporate ILUAs

-Because body corporate ILUAs are those most relevant to PBCs, this section will only consider LIUAs of that type.
-Under the relevant provisions of the NTA, the parties to an ILUA may agree to ignore, modify or replace all or part of the future act scheme under the Native Title Act.
+Because body corporate ILUAs are those most relevant to PBCs, this section will only consider ILUAs of that type.
+Under the relevant provisions of the NTA, the parties to an ILUA may agree to ignore, modify or replace all or part of the future act scheme under the NTA.
 The agreement may validate future acts that have already been done without compliance with the future act provisions.

 While ILUAs provide flexibility to the parties, including the native title party, it needs to be emphasised that entry into an ILUA is a voluntary process.

-The purpose behind the provisions of the Native Title Act that support ILUAs was usefully summarised by Justice Reeves in QGC Pty Ltd v Bygrave (No 2):
+The purpose behind the provisions of the NTA that support ILUAs was usefully summarised by Justice Reeves in QGC Pty Ltd v Bygrave (No 2):

 … The ILUA process and the Act is intended to achieve a balance between allowing future acts to be validated, so as to provide certainty for the broader Australian community, but at the same time, ensuring that those who hold, or claim to hold, native title in the land and waters affected by such future acts, agree to them being undertaken and, if they do, to obtain a corresponding benefit from so agreeing.
 By this process, those who hold or claim to hold native title in such land and waters should be able to share in the benefits that flow from the future use of their native title rights and interests in that land and waters.